 72% of business owners are looking to transition in the next 5-10 years.
-Non Profits are increasingly operating social enterprises.
+Non profits are increasingly operating social enterprises.
 What could a transition to social enterprise look like?
-The Business Legacies Project is hoping to answer that question.
+The Business Legacies Initiative is hoping to answer that question.

 Small businesses are significant drivers of local economies through their contribution to job creation, innovation, and spending.
 Recent research estimates that 700,000 small businesses across Canada are at risk of closure due to a lack of a succession plan (WISIR, 2018).